Last updated on January 6, 2020 at 12:55

 - Bronchodilation, decreased bronchial secretion

-- Decreased gastrointestinal secretion, decreased motility and peristalsis, relaxation of sphincters
+- Decreased gastrointestinal secretion, decreased motility and peristalsis, constriction of sphincters

 - Relaxation of detrusor muscle